 Although less often mentioned, the quality of air in buildings represents an important health issue for companies.
 Ambient humidity or even emanations from building materials, paints or furniture can degrade the air quality and cause health problems for the staff.
 The use of connected probes will allow to collect in real time many data which will allow to automatically trigger the ventilation if needed.

-Discover our Bluetooth sensor
+Discover our sensor of

-for humidity and temperature
+humidity and temperature Bluetooth